 - Adobe Photoshop Lightroom 4 – I use this as a workflow tool where I manage all my photos.
 I use it for some minor corrections like white balance, crop and perspective corrections only.

 - Topaz ReMask – creating selections is an essential part of my workflow in order to completely control the image up to pixel level.
 I find that Topaz ReMask reduces the time I spend on creating selections quite considerably.
 I still need to do manual corrections but I save up to 50% of the time usually spent on creating selections.
-If you know that on average I spent 20 hours for creating complex selections in my architectural work then saving 8 to 10 hours is considerable.
-Just click on the logo below to buy it directly from the Topaz Labs Store and get 15% off by using the following discount code: NEW2TOPAZ
+If you know that on average I spent 20 hours for creating complex selections in my architectural work then saving 8 to 10 hours is very good.
+Just click on the logo below to buy it directly from the Topaz Labs Store

 - A wireless remote shutter release, the Giga T Pro II 2.4 Ghz from Hahnel.
 It has a bulb timer, interval timer, and much more.
 Best value for money.
 Similar wireless remote shutter releases from Canon are either much more expensive or have less features.
 If you’re shooting seascapes you will find yourselves standing in the water a lot of the time.
 It’s more comfortable if you can see the elapsed exposure time from a distance on dry ground!